malzeerah/Lights-Out/README.md

 # Lights-Out
 The 'Lights Out' project was performed as part of the University of Texas Data Analytics Certificate.

-Our objective is to analyze (using R) residential power usage to determine the duration of occupancy.
+<br> Objective: analyze (using R) residential power usage to determine the duration of occupancy.

-Data was pulled from AWS using the RMariaDB package (SQL)
+<br> Resource: Data housed in AWS and extracted using the RMariaDB package (SQL).
 <br>Datasets contained minute-by-minute power usage from December 2006 - November 2010 with the following attributes:
 <ul>
 	<li>Date</li>